IDHR rulemaking · Subpart J Use of Artificial Intelligence in Employment · HB 3773

 2. Vendor liability allocation

 Employer-side stakeholders are concerned about being held responsible for the AI behavior of third-party vendors over which they have limited visibility.
 Vendor-side stakeholders are pushing back against obligations being imposed directly on them.
-The draft's broad application to "agents" leaves this allocation unclear, and final rules will likely need to specify how the obligations apply across the employer-vendor relationship.
+The withdrawn proposal's broad application to "agents" left this allocation unclear, and any re-proposed rules will need to specify how the obligations apply across the employer-vendor relationship.

 3. Definition of "AI" for purposes of the rule